Rouse model: Key dynamical properties

 This subdiffusive behavior with $\tau^{1/2}$ time dependence is characteristic of Rouse dynamics and distinguishes polymer motion from simple Brownian diffusion.
-Given that the excluded volume is ignored, the model is strictly valid for melts or θ-solvents where intrachain interactions are screened.
-In good solvents, where excluded volume effects become significant, more complex models such as the Zimm model are required to accurately describe polymer dynamics.

 Extension: The Zimm model

 Hydrodynamic interaction: a force F_{n} (red) acts on segment n.
 This produces a local flow (green) that in turn affects neighbouring segments (forces shown as small black arrows).

 A significant extension was published in 1956 by Bruno Zimm: His model (often referred to simply as the "Zimm model") also takes into account *hydrodynamic interactions* between the beads of the chain.

 These interactions are forces mediated by the surrounding solvent molecules: when a bead moves, it drags solvent molecules along, which in turn exert a force on adjacent beads (see figure).
 Because of this additional coupling, the Zimm model gives a more realistic description of polymers in dilute solution than the Rouse model and agrees with experimental data for certain dilute-solution polymers.

 The Langevin equation of the Rouse model is extended by a tensor (matrix) $\mathrm{H}_{nm}$, which represents the hydrodynamic force between the $n$-th and $m$-th segments: